nvtkaszpir/DevOps-Knowledge-Base/scm/infrastructure_orchestration.rst

 Docker
 ^^^^^^

+* How We Use Docker For Continuous Delivery: use-docker-continuous-delivery_
 * Dockerizing a Python Web App: dockerizing-python_
 * Using Docker & Ansible by John Minnihan: using-docker-ansible_
 * Docker Misconceptions: docker-misconceptions_